Sajid-developer/learn-dom-concept-in-javascript/README.md

-# Learn DOM concept In JavaScript
+# Learn about DOM concept In JavaScript

 Let’s dive deep into the `DOM` (Document Object Model) in JavaScript — but in a clear, beginner-friendly, and structured way.
 This is a core concept for web development and essential for any frontend developer like you!